alchemy-fr/Phraseanet-Docs/en/Admin/Faq.rst

 Results are presented with a hot air balloon
 --------------------------------------------

-Vérifiez que la tâche de création des sous-définitions est démarrée module Admin.
+Verify that subdefinitions creation task is started in Admin module.
 Refer to the `task manager documentation </Admin/TaskManager>`_.

 Results do not contains any thumbnails
 --------------------------------------